My Amiga 600 Project: The Ups and Downs

 Not only did I get a few mentions of support and disbelief, but Matthew, the owner of AmigaKit, called me that evening.

 He apologise profusely for the delay and explained to me why it was taking so long on the repair.
 Matthew explained to me that my Amiga board needed moderate restoration on the audio chip and the repair has taken longer due to limited resources.
-Because the board developed an additional issue, and AmigaKit weren’t getting paid to repair it, diagnostics and repairs are performed in their ‘downtime’ in such an event; this downtime mounts to about three hours a week as they do have other work and duties to do, like other paid repairs, fulfilling online orders, administration etc. Fair enough, I can understand that having worked in a similar environment.
-Matthew offered to send my Amiga board back to me so I could seek another Amiga repair service, but I declined the offer; I’ve come this far right!
-Matthew also said he will speak to his repair technician and get the repair fast tracked as he more or less agreed, waiting nearly two years is long enough.
+Because the board developed an additional issue, and AmigaKit weren’t getting paid to repair it, diagnostics and repairs are performed in their ‘downtime’ in such an event; this downtime amounts to about three hours a week as they do have other work and duties to do, like other paid repairs, fulfilling online orders, administration etc. Fair enough, I can understand that having worked in a similar environment.
+Matthew offered to send my Amiga board back to me so I could seek another Amiga repair service, but I declined the offer; I’ve come this far right?!
+Matthew also said he will speak to his repair technician and get the repair fast-tracked as he more or less agreed, waiting nearly two years is long enough.

 Then, come 16th July 2019, I get an email from FedEx, your “shipment is on the way”.
 I couldn’t believe it, my Amiga board is being shipped back!
-Because I had a busy week that week, I wasn’t at home to receive the package on the 17th, so I had to postpone delivery until 22nd July.
+Because I had a busy week that week, I wasn’t at home to receive the package on the 17th, so I had to postpone the delivery until the 22nd July.
 And sure enough, FedEx turn up with my package from AmigaKit, in a completely different box mind you (a used Amazon box) and padding inside.
 Once I removed the board from the packaging, happiness turned into slight sadness.
 My board was returned to me without its original RF shield, nor the little hexagonal bolt screws that are on the ports on the back.

 Below is a comparison of my Amiga board, before and after it was sent to AmigaKit.
 I have highlighted the chips that were replaced, but I can’t see any evidence of fluid damage.
 In fairness, I don’t know quite what to look for as the damage might be very subtle.